-To update any information you entered during registration, such as your email address or password, go to the "Profile" page from the navigation menu at the top of the Backstage.
+You can update any information entered during registration, such as your email address or password, from the "Profile" interface.
+This can be accessed either from the navigation menu at the left-hand side of the Studio, or from your player name at the top right of the screen.

-You'll see your name, username and email address.
+The pop-up window shows your name, username, email address and introduction text.
 To modify any information, write directly in the fields, and then click "Update Information".